Ifan24/GPT_subtitles/README.md

 - An SRT file containing the original transcribed subtitles.
 - An SRT file containing the translated subtitles.
-- An SRT file containing the combined dual subtitles. (having some issues showing the dual subtitles as two lines in the video)
+- An SRT file containing the combined dual subtitles.
 - A video file with embedded dual subtitles (not yet work).

 <!-- This will download the specified YouTube video, transcribe it, translate the transcript into Chinese, and generate a video with dual subtitles (English and Chinese).
 The output video will be saved in the same directory as the original video with the postfix _dual_sub. -->